jacomyal/sigma.js/plugins/sigma.parsers.cypher/README.md

 );
 ````

-For neo4j >= 2.2, you must set pass a neo4j user with its password.
+For neo4j >= 2.2, you must add a neo4j user with its password.
 ````javascript
 sigma.parsers.cypher(
   'http://localhost:7474',